-For the longest time, essence has been the heart of Korea and Japanese skincare routine.
-What they really are and what makes them so dear to the heart of Asian beauty?
+For the longest time, essence has been the heart of Japanese and Korean skincare.
+What they are, and what makes them so dear to the heart of Asian beauty?
 It is more than just any regular toner nor a serum.
-If you are ready to jump in deeper into the world of K-beauty by understanding the essential part of essence, read this article to the very end!
+If you are ready to jump deeper into the world of K-beauty by understanding the essential part of essence, read this article to the very end!

-At a glance, you might really think that an essence can be labelled as lotion in some Japanese skincare brand.
-The terminology of some skincare products can be a little overwhelming and making it hard to decide on what it really is and how to incorporate them into your routine.
-This is how we would like to describe what an essence is:
+At a glance, you might find that essences can be labelled as a lotion in some Japanese skincare brands.
+The terminology of some skincare products can be a little overwhelming and making it hard to decipher what it is and how to incorporate them into your routine.
+This is how we would like to describe what essences are:

 It is more than just a toner